 With each benefit, I’ll make some suggestions for crafts that our Critters have created that help with the mentioned benefit of crafting (and more).

 Being creative with your children allows them to express themselves through art.

 When creating projects, allow for some areas where the children get to decide what type to make or how to decorate something.

-For example, if you are making an animal craft, allow them to decide what animal and how they want it to look.
+For example, if you are making an animal craft, allow your child to decide what animal to make and how they want it to look.

 It’s about showing them that self expression of their emotions and feelings is positive.

 This will help the children to understand that emotions are okay to share and release.
 When they have stressful events they will have an outlet to release emotions in crafts or art.

 They will have a positive outlook on life because they won’t repress emotions or hide them.
 Mental health issues are huge right now and I always encourage my littles to talk about their feelings.

 CRAFT IDEA: paper bag puppet – Help them create their own paper bag puppet, then act out a play!
 Encourage them to put their emotions into the script for their play.

 If they do not want to make a puppet you can take a plain paper plate and draw a face on it.
 I did this tonight with my kids.